Solargis Evaluate PV simulation and losses

 Near shading

 Near shading simulation is the most complex step in the Evaluate PV Simulator pipeline.
-To quantify near shading losses, all objects from the ES design and the surrounding terrain are put into a 3D scene, in which direct and diffuse light simulation is run using path tracing on the GPU.
+To quantify near shading losses, all objects from the Energy system design and the surrounding terrain are put into a 3D calculation scene, in which direct and diffuse light simulation is run using backward raytracing.

 3D calculation scene